Salvador, Brazil: A complete travel guide with the top things to do

 It is really common to find Sorveteria da Ribeira in ‘what to do tips’ in Salvador.
 We were in four ice cream shops in the city, see our ranking:

 - Crema – located in Largo de Santana, Rio Vermelho.
-Taste the flavours “Amarena” and “Ferrero Rocher”.
+Taste the flavors “Amarena” and “Ferrero Rocher”.

 - Le Glacier La Porte – Largo do Cruzeiro de São Francisco

-- Sorveteria da Ribeira – it’s only worth in the Ribeira’s unit, in the other ones the quality isn’t that good.
-Taste the flavor “Delícia de Abacaxi”.
+- Sorveteria da Ribeira – it’s only worth in the Ribeira’s location.
+In the other ones the quality isn’t that great.
+Try the flavor “Delícia de Abacaxi”.

-- A Cubana – Multiple units all over Salvador.
+- A Cubana – Multiple locations all over Salvador.

 5) Enjoy the sunset

-In the highest touristic points as Elevador Lacerda, on the beach or at Farol da Barra, on the balcony of one of the bars of Santo Antônio Além do Carmo, listening to good jazz (Saturdays) or practicing a yoga class for free (Sundays) in the back of MAM (Modern Art Museum), and, who knows, in not much known places as Mirante Wildberger or Larri Bistrô in the Aliança Francesa at Corredor da Vitória.
+Some suggestions are: From Elevador Lacerda, on the beach or at Farol da Barra, on the balcony of one of the bars of Santo Antônio Além do Carmo, listening to good jazz (Saturdays) or practicing a yoga class for free (Sundays) in the back of MAM (Modern Art Museum), or perhaps in lesser-known places like Mirante Wildberger or Larri Bistrô in the Aliança Francesa at Corredor da Vitória.

 6) Visit museums in Salvador

-Jorge Amado, one of the biggest Brazilian writers, was born in the South of Bahia and finished his studies in Salvador.
-His regionalist works have been portrayed in television and cinema.”
+Jorge Amado, one of the most renowed Brazilian writers, was born in the South of Bahia and finished his studies in Salvador.
+His regionalist works have been portrayed on television and cinema.”

 “Inaugurated on March 7, 1987, the Fundação Casa de Jorge Amado, was idealized and instituted with the objective of preserving and studying the bibliographical and artistic collections of the writer Jorge Amado, as well as encouraging studies and research above all literature made in Bahia.” – Fundação Casa do Jorge Amado. (free translation)